-A mood board is just the first building block for creating a brand with rhythmically consistant visuals.
+A mood board is the first building block for creating a brand with rhythmically consistent visuals.

 Your brand needs a mood board to establish a color scheme and an overall feeling.
 It’s there to make sure we’re on the same page about your brand vision.
 But most importantly, it’s there to create consistency in the designs we create and how you implement your new branding later.

 Getting the ball rolling isn’t as hard as it seems.
 Start by making an inspiration board on Pinterest, then start looking for trends in your pins.
 Is there a certain color scheme or font style that keeps popping up?
 That may be your winner!

 I help bold creatives become ideal client magnets by designing stunning brands and strategic websites.

 Sign up for my email list and receive your Brand Clarity Workbook for free as a bonus!
 The workbook is packed full of deep-digging questions that will help you gain the brand clarity you need to start attracting your ideal clients.